Are you curious to learn more about the Dwelf cat breed because you’re smitten by its unique appearance?

-- Their bodies are muscular and medium-boned, and their short necks further enhance the stocky look.
-This muscular appearance extends to their very short, very powerful legs.
+- Their bodies are athletic and medium-boned, and their short necks enhance the stocky look.
+This muscular appearance extends to their short but powerful legs.

-- Their squat bodies end with a long, flexible, slender tale which sometimes has hair on its tip.
+- Their squat bodies end with a long, whip-like tail, pointed at the tip.

 Perhaps the most distinguishing feature of all in these cats is their lack of hair.
-Although they are almost always completely hairless, they can have a covering of very find, short downy hair.
+Although they are almost always completely hairless, they can have a covering of fine, short downy hair.

 Dwelf Cat Breed Personality

-Often described as having a dog-like personality, the Dwelf has a personality far bigger than its size.
+Often described as having a dog-like personality, the Dwelfs has a personality far bigger than its size.

 - This highly intelligent and inquisitive social butterfly loves to be with its people, and it should never be left alone.